mendicant-original/newman/README.md

 and [Eric Gjertsen](http://community.mendicantuniversity.org/people/ericgj), along with help from several other folks.

-It is based on an assignment from Mendicant University's January 2011 core skills course, and was also used as a sample application for the [Practicing Ruby](http://practicingruby.com) journal.
+It is based on an assignment from [Mendicant University](http://mendicantuniversity.org) 's January 2011 core skills course, and was also used as a sample application for the [Practicing Ruby](http://practicingruby.com) journal.
 The original inspiration for this project came from some code written by [Brent Vatne](http://community.mendicantuniversity.org/people/brentvatne),